hackjunction/website-template/DEPLOYMENT.md

 ssh root@<your-droplet-ip>
 ```

-The server will have the dokku command line tool pre-installed, so you can create a new app with:
+The server will have the dokku command line tool pre-installed, so we'll create two apps with the `dokku apps:create` command.
+In order for this setup to work, you should create two apps with these exact names:

 ```
+dokku apps:create 00-frontend
-dokku apps:create app-name
+dokku apps:create 01-backend
 ```

-Again, you should make the app name something recognisable to the project you're working on.
+I won't go into detail why you should call your apps this, but it has to do with making it easier to setup the domain in the way I outlined above (your client app should be first alphabetically).

 Next, if you're using a `.env` file for managing environment variables, you'll want to set
 those up on the server.
 If you're using this template, you'll want to make sure all variables defined in `frontend/.env` are also defined on the server.
 You can add environment variables with the following command: